The world looks best in a portrait mode. So does our website :)

 Reviving the earth

 The company’s Mithapur plant is quite close to the Gulf of Kutch Marine National Park that shelters coral reefs.
-Here the company runs its coral reef restoration project, mapping reef boundaries, monitoring coral growth and biodiveristy and transplanting coral species into sparsely populated reef areas.
+Here the company runs its coral reef restoration project, mapping reef boundaries, monitoring coral growth and biodiversity and transplanting coral species into sparsely populated reef areas.

 The area is also home to a biodiversity reserve plantation project, spread over 150 acres.
 The rampant spread of invasive weeds had pushed the native species of flora to the brink of extinction.
 Now the creation of this sanctuary for the native flora and fauna, particularly threatened species, has encouraged pollinators to return.
 The project, created over an open scrub forest ecosystem in Okhamandal, also has space for the development of microhabitats such as undulating coastal dunes and grassland patches.

 TCSRD has also worked on projects around water management, rainwater harvesting, and solid waste management.
-Additionally, Tata Chemicals has signed up for Science Based Targets under the Climate Change initiative.
+Additionally, Tata Chemicals has signed up for Science Based Targets under the climate change initiative.

 —Cynthia Rodrigues